top of page

 Gendered Work Cultures

-competing aggressively with others for dominance and status.
-Organizations with these kinds of norms place women at a disadvantage, contributing to gender segregation.
-In one line of research at SRBL, we focus on understanding how these gendered cultures emerge and how they operate, what their consequences are, and how they might be challenged.
+Workplace culture functions as a social control system promoting norm-congruent behavior, with noncompliance leading to sanctions and exclusion.
+In some workplaces, organizational norms are entangled with those associated with a specific gender role, defining seemingly gender-neutral performance standards and “ideal worker” notions.
+In one line of research at SRBL, we focus on understanding how these gendered work cultures emerge and how they operate, what their consequences are, and how they might be challenged.

 Vial, A. C., Muradoglu, M., Newman, G., & Cimpian, A. (2022).
 An emphasis on brilliance fosters the perception of masculinity contest cultures.
 Psychological Science, 33(4), 595-612. https://doi.org/10.1177/09567976211044133.
 PDF.